Edgio/hyperion/spec.md

 * `@id`: Used to uniquely identify things that are being described in the document with a [URI](#conventions-uri).
 * `@type`: Used to set the data type of a node or typed value.
-* `items`: TODO
-* `view`: TODO
-* `totalItems`: TODO
-* `code`: TODO

 > Note: To avoid compatibility issues, terms starting with an `@` character are to be avoided as they might be used as keyword in future versions of JSON-LD.
 Terms starting with an `@` character that are not JSON-LD keywords are treated as any other term, i.e., they are ignored.

 # <a href="#document" id="document" class="headerlink"></a> Document Structure

-Hyperion is a subset of JSON-LD and Hydra and layers in a few, yet important componets.
+Hyperion is a subset of JSON-LD and Hydra and layers in a few, yet important components.
 The components are meant to keep your existing JSON documents close to its original design without making drastic changes.
 For newer JSON documents it provides a lightweight set of terms to allow for easier consumption by clients.

 ## <a href="#document" id="document" class="headerlink"></a> Document